gsarig/obsidian-sentinel/README.md

 # Sentinel

 Sentinel is a plugin for [Obsidian](https://obsidian.md) that allows you to **update properties** or **run commands** based on document visibility changes.
-For example, you can add a `views` property that auto-increments every time a Note opens, a `modified` property that captures the current datetime when you exit a Note with modifications, run a Linter when a Note opens, and so on.
+For example, you can add a `views` property that auto-increments every time a Note opens, a `modified` property that captures the current datetime when you exit a Note with modifications, run a Linter when a Note opens or exits, and so on.

 ## How to use
 Go to the plugin's settings to add your actions.
 Each action includes the following fields: